Monday, November 30, 2020

 against coarse, mummified clay.

-it could flee in a blink,
+could flee in a blink,

-disappeared to some nowhere,
+disappear to nowhere,

 evading the pluck of a kestrel.

-the fence wizard
+other times, the fence wizard

 sits like speckled dough,